Back to Blog

 The standard interior design portfolio is a grid of photos.
 Some firms organize them by project, others by room type.
 Nearly all of them present static images that the viewer clicks through one at a time.

-A video portfolio is fundamentally different.
-When a potential client watches a 25-second walkthrough of a living room-to-kitchen-to-dining-room flow, they understand your design sensibility in a way that five separate room photos cannot convey.
-They see the continuity of materials.
-They see the sight lines.
-They see the proportions of the space.
+A short video ad is fundamentally different.
+When a potential client watches a 10-second hero shot of a completed living room with a confident scripted line, they understand your design sensibility in a way that five separate room photos cannot convey.
+They see the materials in motion.
+They see the proportions.
+They hear what makes your work distinctive.

 Implementation plan:

-1. For each completed project, select 4 to 6 photos that trace a logical path through the space
+1. For each completed project, select 2 to 3 hero shots that capture the design

-4. Embed both videos on the project's portfolio page, above the photo gallery
+3. Embed the strongest video on the project's portfolio page, above the photo gallery

-Over the course of a year at 15 to 20 projects, you build a library of 30 to 40 videos that continues working as marketing content long after the project is complete.
+Over the course of a year at 15 to 20 projects, you build a library of 45 to 60 short video ads that continues working as marketing content long after the project is complete.

 Client Presentations and Proposals

 Most design proposals include mood boards, material samples, and reference photos.
-Adding a walkthrough video of a similar completed project makes the proposal tangible in a way that static references cannot.
+Adding short video ads of similar completed projects makes the proposal tangible in a way that static references cannot.

-When pitching to a new client, embed relevant walkthrough videos directly in your proposal or presentation deck.
-A prospective client considering a kitchen renovation does not just see photos of a kitchen you completed -- they experience the flow of the space in video form.
-This builds confidence that you understand spatial design, not just surface decoration.
+When pitching to a new client, embed relevant project videos directly in your proposal or presentation deck.
+A prospective client considering a kitchen renovation does not just see photos of a kitchen you completed -- they experience your work in motion with a confident voice describing the design intent.

 Proposal video strategy:

-• Include 2 to 3 walkthrough videos of past projects similar to the one being proposed
+• Include 2 to 3 short video ads of past projects similar to the one being proposed

-• Keep each video under 30 seconds to maintain attention within a presentation context
+• Keep each video around 10 seconds to maintain attention within a presentation context

 • Host videos on a private page or embed directly rather than linking to social media